 KTH pedagogical prize

-The quality of the education is essential for KTH.
-For that reason KTH management wants to recognize and reward teachers who have made great efforts to improve the quality of the education.
-Accordingly, it is now high time to nominate for KTH's pedagogical prize in 2019.
+The quality of the education is crucial for KTH.
+For this reason, KTH's management wants to recognize and reward teachers who have made great efforts to improve the quality of the education.
+Therefore, it is now high time to nominate for KTH's pedagogical prize in 2022.

 Recent recipients are

 2018 Anna-Karin Högfeldt and Gunnar Tibert

 2016 Emma Strömberg and Mikael Ersson

 2014 Jan Scheffel and Lars Filipsson

 2012 Anna Finne Wistrand and Carl Mikael Zetterling

 Employees at KTH have the opportunity to nominate candidates.
 Send your nomination, including motivation, by e-mail to firstname.lastname@example.org no later than Tuesday, September 27, 2022.